keent/libzfl/README.txt

 All classes are maintained by a single person, who is the responsible editor for that class and who is named in the header as such.
 This is usually the originator of the class.
 When several people collaborate on a class, one single person is always the lead maintainer and the one to blame when it breaks.

-The general rule is, if you contribute code to ZFL you must be willing to maintain it as long as there are users of it.
+The general rule is, if you contribute code to libzfl you must be willing to maintain it as long as there are users of it.
 Code with no active maintainer will in general be deprecated and/or removed.

-## Using ZFL
+## Using libzfl

+### Dependencies

+libzfl depends on libzapi (http://libzap.zeromq.org).
+Please build and install libzapi before building and installing libzfl.

 ### Building and Installing

-ZFL uses autotools for packaging.
+libzfl uses autotools for packaging.
 To build from git (all example commands are for Linux):

-    git clone git://github.com/zeromq/zfl.git
+    git clone git://github.com/zeromq/libzfl.git
-    cd zfl
+    cd libzfl
     sh autogen.sh
     ./configure
     make all